Grokitach/gamma_large_files_v2/README.md

 - AEK971
 - Tacticool MP7 and P90

-This is likely not working standalone, you need to a valid installation of GAMMA.
+This is likely not working standalone, you need a valid installation of STALKER GAMMA.

 ## Credits